RIP local justice? Let’s hope not!

 - Wider justice system

-The consultation on changes to Local Justice Areas and the administration of the magistracy, was launched on Monday 31 March.
-We have everything you need to know about the consultation and how to have your say on it.
+The consultation on changes to Local Justice Areas and the administration of the magistracy ran from Monday 31 March to Monday 23 June.
+We have everything you need to know about the consultation and what happens next.

 Delay in the consultation on the abolition of local justice areas